+The paint failure since the most recent work on the dome was largely the result of very heavy layers of latex being applied over 17 layers of oil.
+Latex is a fantastic way to strip earlier paints.
 This is largely due to water moving through latex paints, causing them to expand and contract.
 This movement exploits weakened oil layers as it tugs at the surface.
-The installation of caulking was also trapping water in the wood shingles that had always been able to breathe, causing the shingles themselves to swell .
-Our main focus would be to remove the latex and get back into sound layers of oil paint, while re-establishing the original breathability of the dome system.
+The installation of caulking was also trapping water in the wood shingles that had previously been able to dry.
+In some cases this had caused shingles to swell with water and warp.
+Remember water is always moving through buildings, so it is generally best to not try to block water in historic buildings with sealants.
+The main focus of this project would be to remove the latex to get back into sound layers of oil paint, while re-establishing the original breathability of the dome system.

 What was particularly compelling about our look at the paint history was finding that much of the dome had originally been painted a peachy-flesh tone that was over-coated with a golden glaze.
 It appeared the intended effect had been a golden dome – on the cheap since resources right after the Revolution were limited.
 In fact, although the original glaze used might not have held up for long, the golden appearance had been maintained – although in a single coat application of paint – two more times before the color scheme changed.
 Could it really be correct that the demure gray and white everyone was accustomed to was inaccurate?

 Even more interesting was that where the color of the oval windows was not annotated we would find this detail was likely unsettled at the time as it appeared they were testing out color schemes of red versus blue in rapid succession because the earliest paint layers showed no sign of dirt deposition or weathering.